cwchentw/ds-lua/README.md

 ## Introduction

-This module demonstrates common algoritms in data science, including statistics and data mining, in Lua.
+This module demonstrates common algorithms in data science, including statistics and data mining, in Lua.
 Since Lua is a slow language compared with C/C++, you should not rely on this module for critical tasks.
 In addition, this module is still in alpha stage; the API may change without warning.